 The hard truth is that there are simply no miracle cures.
 Those organisations that are successfully moving into the digital era are in the midst of a painful transition – where every sinew and muscle of the company is forced to re-form and continually adapt to external pressures.

-These firms are realising that Agile is more than just a way to do IT, that it’s actually about how you do Business.
+These firms realise that Agile is more than just a way to do IT, that it’s actually about how you do Business.
 Agile principles should inform every decision, every system, process, strategy, or customer interaction.
-They’re realising that the only way to really transform is to adopt ‘Lean Agile’ – and to adopt it at scale.
+They realise that the only way to really transform is to adopt ‘Lean-Agile’ and adopt it at scale.

 We’re realising that Agile is more than just a way to do IT, that it’s actually about how you do Business

-Lean Agile is characterised by decentralised decision-making, self-organising teams, lightweight ‘epics’ in lieu of heavy business cases, rolling-wave planning methods, and objective, customer-focused success metrics.
+Lean-Agile is characterised by decentralised decision-making, self-organising teams, lightweight ‘epics’ in place of heavy business cases, rolling-wave planning methods, and objective, customer-focused success metrics.

-Stage 1 (“ad-hoc Agile”) – the principles of Agile are used inconsistently across the business, with varying levels of quality, and successes only achieved through isolated and heroic efforts
+- Stage 1 (“ad-hoc Agile”) – Agile principles are used inconsistently across the business, with varying levels of quality, and successes only achieved through isolated and heroic efforts.

-Stage 4 (“thinking Agile”) – characterised by a high Agile maturity across the organisation, the principles of Agile are able to scale and deliver strong results, with well-defined measurement systems and automation in the test and build phases
+- Stage 4 (“thinking Agile”) – characterised by a high Agile maturity across the organisation, the principles of Agile can scale and deliver strong results, with well-defined measurement systems and automation in the test and build phases.

-When we look at truly Agile companies, it becomes clear that deep organisational change has taken root, shifting the whole structure of the organisation.
-Lean Agile may not be easy, but it is surely worth it!
+When we look at truly Agile companies, it becomes clear that deep organisational change has taken root, shifting the organisation’s whole structure.
+Lean-Agile may not be easy, but it is surely worth it!